 Tet At Ty 2025 is a very special Tet for me in Canada.
 This is the third Tet I celebrate New Year's Eve in this multi-ethnic country, but this is my first Tet away from home with all my relatives by my side.

-Lunar New Year is one of the most important festivals in Canada, where the Asian community accounts for over 20% of the population.
+Lunar New Year is one of the most important holidays in Canada, where the Asian community accounts for over 20% of the population.
 People of East Asian and Southeast Asian descent in Canada also celebrate the New Year with many similarities to the Vietnamese and other Asian ethnic groups according to the lunar calendar.

 Every year, the Canadian Prime Minister reads a television message and sends Lunar New Year greetings to each Asian community in many languages: Vietnamese, Chinese, Korean...

-Vietnamese Ambassador to Canada Pham Vinh Quang and Dr. Tran Thu Quynh - Commercial Counselor, Vietnam Trade Office in Canada (second from right) and many Vietnamese people attended the Homeland Spring event.
+Vietnamese Ambassador to Canada Pham Vinh Quang and Dr. Tran Thu Quynh - Commercial Counselor, Vietnam Trade Office in Canada (second from right) and many Vietnamese people attended the Spring Homeland event.
 (Photo: Trung Dung - VNA reporter in Canada) |

 Canadian friends and overseas Vietnamese often have the custom of sending each other boxes of tangerines and grapefruits because they believe that these fruits bring happiness, prosperity and luck in the new year.
 In particular, the green-skinned pink grapefruit from Vietnam always has a very important meaning during the Lunar New Year, with the meaning of a new year of family reunion, peace and happiness.